kennykb/NYbuildings_repair/README.md

 Essex, Fulton, Hamilton, Herkimer, Jefferson, Livingston, Montgomery, Nassau, Ontario, Oswego, Saint Lawrence, Saratoga, Schuyler, Steuben, Suffolk, Tioga, Tompkins, Warren, and Wyoming.

+_Update 2022-03-29:_ Since Lewis County is known to have been imported, and was absent from the list above, I suspect that the whole state is involved.
+In any case, the analysis scripts are capable of working with whole-state data.

 Most of the street names in disagreement can be accounted for by the previously noted systemic issue of discarding prefix and suffix from